b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 $x = \frac{105 * 100}{102} = calculator\ does\ pip,\ pip,\ ...\ \approx 102.94$

-Therefore, we see that in this scenario the $105 in banknotes will allow us to buy 102.94 choclate bars (that is a form of a stable good that by itself does not gain or loose value over time).
-Based on the choclate bars we can evaluate the real percentage gain/loss of our nominal money to be:
+Therefore, we can see that in this scenario the $105 in banknotes will allow us to buy 102.94 chocolate bars (we think of it as a stable product that by itself does not gain or loose value over time).
+Based on the chocolate bars we can evaluate the real percentage gain/loss of our nominal money to be:
-`102.94 - 100 = 2.94 chocolate bar` or 2.94%
+`102.94 - 100 = 2.94 chocolate bar` or 2.94% (chocolate bars were just an
-(chocolate bars were just an abstraction needed as a reference point).
+abstraction needed as a reference point).
 To put it all together in a formula, we get:

 $$real\ percentage = \frac{105\ usd\ *\ 100}{102\ usd} - 100$$ {#eq:prop5}

-Notice that `105 usd` in @eq:prop5 and @eq:prop4 is actually a placeholder for percentage gain in value (`100 + inflation rate`) of our money (so 105% that we used in our explanation in the calculations in
+Just like chocolate bars also dollars are a placeholder in our example (the more material and concrete the objects are the easier it is to think about them and manipulate them in our heads).
+Notice that `105 usd` in @eq:prop5 and @eq:prop4 actually stands for percentage gain in value (`100 + inflation rate`) of our money (the 105% that we used in our explanation in the calculations in
 @sec:compound_interest_problem_a1).
-On the other hand `102 usd` in @eq:prop5 and
+On the other hand, `102 usd` in @eq:prop5
-@eq:prop3 is actually a placeholder for percentage change in value due to the inflation (we divide by it, so we decrease our gain in numerator by it).
+and @eq:prop3 is actually a placeholder for percentage change in value due to the inflation (we divide by it, so we decrease our gain in numerator by it).
+Therefore we can rewrite @eq:prop5 to:

+$$real\ percentage = \frac{(100\ +\ interest\ rate) * 100}{100\ +\ inflation\ rate} - 100$$ {#eq:prop6}

-Anyway, let's put @eq:prop5 into a Julia's function.
+Now let's put @eq:prop6 into a Julia's function.

 ```jl
 s = """